 Applications must be submitted online.
 Interested applicants should submit a cover letter, current vita, statement of research, teaching philosophy, and include a minimum of five references who will submit original letters of reference directly to the website.

 The University of Texas Department of Electrical & Computer Engineering currently has openings for the following positions:

 The Department of Electrical and Computer Engineering at The University of Texas Austin has four faculty openings with a start date of Fall 2015.
 Appointment will be at the assistant professor level.
 In special cases, a senior faculty appointment may be possible.
 Exceptional candidates in any area of electrical and computer engineering will be considered for three of the four positions.
 We especially encourage applicants whose research interests impact energy, cloud and mobile computing, health care and informatics, synthetic and systems biology, cyberphysical systems and security, integrated man-machine interfaces and systems.
-The last position is specifically targeted to candidates in the area of systems biology.
+The last position is specifically targeted to candidates in the area of synthetic or systems biology.

 Applicants should have received or expect to receive a doctoral degree in electrical engineering, computer engineering, computer science or a related discipline prior to September 2015.
 Successful candidates are expected to supervise graduate students, teach undergraduate and graduate courses, develop a sponsored research program, collaborate with other faculty and be involved in service to the university and profession.